|

 226. structure

-a thing constructed; a complex entity constructed of many parts
+a complex entity made of many parts

 The highest single cost for any information system, in both developing it and repairing it, is the cost of analyzing and specifying the information requirements to be satisfied by the system, including its data, data structure (i.e., metadata), business rules, activity sequence (i.e., process), and controls over the process.